How Long Would It Take For Humans To Travel To Jupiter?

 The extent of our manned forays into outer space have reached no farther than the moon.
 Our last trip there was in 1972 but we hope to be back there by 2025 (at the soonest) on the Artemis 3 mission, which should take about three days (per Royal Museums Greenwich) to travel to the moon.
 NASA's explicit plan is to use these missions as a foundation on which to build missions to Mars in the 2030s.

 According to NASA, the simplest, fuel-efficient route to Mars would take nine months for a one-way trip, and 21 months to go round trip.
-If we extrapolate the methodology used to calculate this route, a similar trip to Jupiter would take over six years just for the one-way trip.
+If we extrapolate the methodology used to calculate this route, a similar trip to Jupiter would take around three years just for the one-way trip.
 NASA also estimates that a four-person crew would need 8,000 pounds of food per year, meaning that a trip to Jupiter with four people would need to bring 48,000 pounds of food just to get there, and even more to make the return trip.
 Plus, the food would need to be launched into space from earth, as well as all of the life-support and scientific equipment.
 All of that weight will take longer to get up to speed and longer to slow down, increasing the potential timeline of the mission.

 Here there be dragons